 DuckDB Spatial Architecture & Fundamentals

 DuckDB Spatial operates as an embedded, vectorized OLAP extension rather than a traditional GIS server.
 Its architecture is engineered for analytical throughput, leveraging columnar storage, zero-copy Arrow interop, and batch-processed spatial operators.
-This reference details the execution model, memory/IO boundaries, ingestion pipelines, CRS handling, indexing mechanics, and production deployment strategies required for enterprise-grade spatial analytics.
+This reference details the execution model, memory/IO boundaries, ingestion pipelines, CRS handling, and indexing mechanics required for production spatial analytics.

 graph LR